Content from Working With Variables

 Save the script in a file names

-and investigate what setting
+and confirm that setting

 the variable save_plots